-As at 31 December 2023, the Company's amounts due from subsidiaries (trade) amounted to \$Nil (2022: \$37,613) (Note 15) and amounts due from subsidiaries (non-trade) amounted to \$223,783 (2022: \$266,527) (Note 16) that are repayable on demand.
+As at 31 December 2024, the Company's amounts due from subsidiaries (non-trade) amounted to \$3,772,210 (2023: \$223,783) (Note 16).
+The amounts due from subsidiaries (trade) (Note 15) are fully impaired as at 31 December 2024 and 31 December 2023.
 Management estimates the impairment loss on amounts due from subsidiaries using the expected credit loss model ("ECL").
 The provision rates are based on factors that affect the collectability of the amounts including the subsidiaries' current financial position as well as the projected cash flows of the subsidiaries.

-Following the impairment assessment, total impairment loss of \$1,923,632 (2022: \$1,380,548) was recognised on amounts due from certain subsidiaries for the financial year.
+Following the impairment assessment, a net reversal of impairment loss of \$1,237,194 (2023: impairment loss of \$1,923,632) was recognised on amounts due from certain subsidiaries for the financial year.